HEASARC/sciserver_cookbooks/quick-start.md

 # for finding data
 import pyvo

-# for data analysis
-import heasoftpy as hsp
+# import nupipeline from heasoftpy
+# for heasoftpy version >= 1.4, it is under heasoftpy.nustar.nupipeline
+# for heasoftpy version < 1.4, it is under heasoftpy.nupipeline
+try:
+    from heasoftpy.nustar import nupipeline except ModuleNotFoundError:
+    from heasoftpy import nupipeline
 ```

 ## 3. Finding and Exploring the data